Last updated on June 12, 2025

 March of the Machine

 This is a bit of a cheeky one.
-If you look at the makeup of a March of the Machine booster, it’s very similar to the proposed make-up of a Play Booster.
-It’s clear that MOM was used as a trial for Play Boosters in Limited.
+If you look at the makeup of a March of the Machine booster, it’s very similar the make-up of a play booster.
+It’s clear that MOM was used as a trial for play boosters in Limited.
+It's a powerful set that features a lot of our favorite legendary heroes.

 Magic: The Gathering March of the Machine Draft Booster Box | 36 Packs (540 Magic Cards)